krawaller/old-blog-backup/_source/files/posts/2015-10-29_superheroes.md

 // connect to Redux store

 var mapStateToProps = function(state){
-	// This component will have access to `appstate.battlefield` through `this.props.battle` return {heroes:state.heroes};
+	// This component will have access to `appstate.heroes` through `this.props.heroes` return {heroes:state.heroes};
 };